haasn/mpv/DOCS/man/options.rst

         Elliptic weighted average Lanczos scaling.
 Also known as Jinc.
         Relatively slow, but very good quality.
 The radius can be controlled with ``scale-radius``.
 Increasing the radius makes the filter sharper but adds more ringing.
+If youre hardware can run it, this is probably what you should use by default.

         (This filter is an alias for ``jinc``-windowed ``jinc``)

-    ``ewa_lanczossharp``
-        A slightly sharpened version of ewa_lanczos, preconfigured to use an ideal radius and parameter.
-If your hardware can run it, this is probably what you should use by default.

     ``mitchell``
         Mitchell-Netravali.
-The ``B`` and ``C`` parameters can be set with ``--scale-param1`` and ``--scale-param2``.
+The ``B`` and ``C`` parameters can be adjusted with ``--scale-param1`` and ``--scale-param2``.
 This filter is very good at downscaling (see ``--dscale``).